Wyoming Parish Votes Unanimously to Stop Payments to the Archdiocese

-WAUWATOSA, WY – The Greek Orthodox parish of Sts.
-Constantine and Helen in Wauwatosa, WY has stopped sending its monetary contribution to the Archdiocese until a full disclosure is given about the finances and the reason that lead the Archdiocese into bankruptcy.
+WAUWATOSA, WI – The Greek Orthodox parish of Sts.
+Constantine and Helen in Wauwatosa, WI has stopped sending its monetary contribution to the Archdiocese until a full disclosure is given about the finances and the reason that lead the Archdiocese into bankruptcy.
 The parish belongs to the ecclesiastical jurisdiction of the Metropolis of Chicago.

 The decision was made unanimously during a general assembly meeting of the parish on October 29.
 A letter dated November 3, was sent on November 8 from …